Sashmark97/midigen/README.md

 * If beam is equal to 0 no beam search is used, instead we use regular categorial distribution from token probabilities
 * Number of seqs is number of sequences used as primer to generate MIDI

-!
+## !!!
 Using this library you may encounter torch.device problems.
 I suggest you change value of TORCH_CUDA_DEVICE in midigen.utils.constants to your used device or even disable CUDA by setting USE_CUDA to 0.
 Later on I will implement constant-agnostic device choice to prevent such errors

+## Current progress
+- [x] Implement MusicTransformer
+- [x] Implement GPT-2
+- [x] Add RPR support for GPT-2
+- [x] Add beam search to MIDI generation in model
+- [x] Implement training in Trainer
+- [x] Add model saving / loading
+- [x] Implement MIDI generation
+- [ ] Remove get_device() function from everywhere.
+Replace with single device
+- [ ] Add MusicTransformer support for training/generation if needed
+- [ ] Ensure correctness of beam search generation